kschu91/largest-remainder-method/README.md

 ```

 ## Working with complex arrays/objects
-Mostly, you won´t have the numbers you want to apply this algorithm on in a simple key value paired arrays as in the examples above.
+Mostly, you don´t have the numbers you want to apply this algorithm on in a simple array as in the examples above.
 You rather have them in objects or associative arrays.
 That´s why this library also supports callbacks for applying this algorithm.

 You just have to supply 2 callbacks to the `usort` method.
 The first one, to fetch the relevant number from the object.
-And the second one to write the rounded number back to the object.
+And the second one to write the rounded number back to the resulting object.

 > Make sure to pass the first argument of the setter callback as reference, eg. as in the example below: `&$item`.
 If not, the resulting data will maintain their original numbers and are not rounded.